Code Governing Student Conduct in California State University

 - When the University Police Department is involved in an incident requiring emergency medical treatment, the Chief of Police or his designee shall consult with the treating physician to determine if a life-threatening situation exists.

-- If a life-threatening situation exists, the Chief of Police or his designee shall notify the Vice President for Student Affairs and Dean of Students or her designee.
+- If a life-threatening situation exists, the Chief of Police or his designee shall notify the Vice President for Student Affairs and Enrollment Management and Dean of Students or her designee.

 - The Chief of Police or his designee and the Vice President or her designee shall consult to determine who shall contact the student s parents or next of kin.

-- If the Vice President for Student Affairs and Dean of Students is informed through other sources that a student was involved in a life-threatening incident, the Vice President for Student Affairs and Dean of Students or her designee may notify the student s parents after consultation with appropriate professionals, i.e. Residence Life Coordinator or Coordinator of Psychological Services.
+- If the Vice President for Student Affairs and Enrollment Management and Dean of Students is informed through other sources that a student was involved in a life-threatening incident, the Vice President for Student Affairs and Enrollment Management and Dean of Students or her designee may notify the student s parents after consultation with appropriate professionals, i.e. Residence Life Coordinator or Coordinator of Psychological Services.

 - If parents are notified, California law requires that, upon disclosure, prompt notification must be transmitted to the student.